-3.6 However, as the HDPF is expected to be adopted in the near future, the PPNP must anticipate its strategic policy framework.
-Importantly, the Inspector's Interim Report of his examination of the HDPF, which proposed the suspension of the examination until summer 2015, found its spatial strategy sound.
+3.6 However, as the HDPF is expected to be adopted in the near future, the Neighbourhood Plan must anticipate its strategic policy framework.
+Importantly, the Inspector's Report of his examination of the HDPF has found its spatial strategy sound.
 This strategy identified a clear role for neighbourhood planning in the district in contributing to meeting local housing need.
-Whilst the total number of new homes needed in the district to 2031 will have to increase, their spatial distribution is not likely to change.
+Whilst the total number of new homes needed in the district to 2031 has had to increase, their spatial distribution has not changed.